-From time to time, Bands (for whatever reason) withdraw from events, creating opportunities for "waitlist" Bands or other new entrants to participate.
+From time to time, Bands (for whatever reason) may withdraw from events, creating performance opportunities for new entrants.
 Such new entrant Bands will be assigned to a Friday morning performance time.
 In the event a Saturday Performance time should come available by virtue of a withdrawal, new Bands added (from the waitlist or Friday Performance Bands) will be assigned the earliest Saturday Performance times available.